indrareddy15/React/CRIO/class/src/Components/React.md

     - Life cycle methods how the life cycle of the component is evolved
     - Three Phases of life cycle methods are Mounting Phase, Updation Phase, and Destroying Phase(Unmounting Phase)

     - **Mounting Phase** : there are methods associated with the mounting phase
         - constructor():  This method is called before the component is mounted.
 It is used for initializing State and binding the event handlers in order to avoid the side effects in this method.

         - render(): This method is mandatory and is responsible for rendering the component's UI based on its current state and props. bcz it return the JSX

-        - componentDidMount(): This method gets excueted when the component is loaded into the DOM it will get triggred after the first invokation of render method componentDidMount it will only render once in it's entire life cycle
+        - componentDidMount(): This method gets excueted when the component is loaded into the DOM it will get triggred after the first invokation of render method componentDidMount it will only render once in it's entire life cycle.It is commonly used to perform tasks such as fetching data from an API or setting up

+    - **Updation Phase** :
+        - componentDidUpdate():This method is triggered whenever there are changes to the state or props.
+React initiates a re-render, and before this re-render occurs, this method has access to the previous state (prevState) and previous props (prevProps).
+Compare current props and state with prevState and prevProps if it return true then the component will re-render false other

+    - **Unmounting Phase** :
+        -This method is called immediately before a component is unmounted and destroyed.
+It is used to perform cleanup tasks such as removing event listeners or canceling subscriptions.